Papular Xanthoma

 3. Blood Tests: A lipid profile blood test can reveal elevated cholesterol or triglyceride levels.

-5. Imaging Studies: In some cases, imaging tests like ultrasound may be used to assess the extent of xanthoma involvement, especially if it affects tendons or joints.
+5. Imaging Studies: In some cases, imaging tests like may be used to assess the extent of xanthoma involvement, especially if it affects tendons or joints.

 6. Rule Out Underlying Conditions: Additional tests may be performed to rule out underlying conditions that could be contributing to xanthoma development, such as liver or kidney function tests.